PAIR-code/lit/documentation/index.md

 <!-- [TOC] placeholder - DO NOT REMOVE -->

-Welcome to 🔥LIT (Learning Interpretability Tool, formerly the Language Interpretability Tool)!
+Welcome to 🔥LIT, the Learning Interpretability Tool (formerly the Language Interpretability Tool)!

 If you want to jump in and start playing with the LIT UI, check out